ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 For complete USAGE and HELP type: bpbd-processor --help
 ```

 As one can see the only required command-line parameter of the server is a configuration file.
 The latter shall contain the necessary information for running the processor server.
 The configuration file content is covered in section [Configuration file](#processor-config-file) below.
 Once the processor server is started there is still a way to change some of its run-time parameters.
 The latter can be done with a balancer console explained in the [Processor console](#processor-console) section below.

 #### Processor config file

-In order to start the processor server one must have a valid configuration file for it.
-The latter stores the minimum set of parameter values needed to run the server.
-Among other things, this config file specifies the pre/post-processor scripts to be used.
-A template configuration file is: `[Project-Folder]/cfg/processor.cfg`.
-This file uses dummy versions of the pre/post-processor scripts located in: `[Project-Folder]/script/text/`:
+In order to start the server, one must have a valid configuration file for it.
+The latter stores the minimum set of parameter values needed to run the processor.
+A template configuration file is given by: `[Project-Folder]/cfg/processor.cfg`, the following example configuration files are also available:
+- `[Project-Folder]/demo/no-tls/configs/processor.cfg`
+- `[Project-Folder]/demo/tls/configs/processor-tls.cfg`
+- `[Project-Folder]/demo/tls/configs/processor-no-tls.cfg`

+Among other things, the config file specifies the pre/post-processor scripts to be used.
+The project provides dummy versions of the pre/post-processor scripts located in `[Project-Folder]/script/text/` and serving as stub scripts:

+   * `pre_process.sh`:
-   * `pre_process.sh` - copies input file to output, detects any text as German
+      * Copies input file to output
+      * Detects any text as German
+   * `post_process.sh`:
-   * `post_process.sh` - copies input file to output
+      *  Copies input file to output
+These merely demonstrate the expected script interfaces.
+If no pre or post processing is needed then the processor configuration file shall leave the value of the corresponding `pre_call_templ` or `post_call_templ` parameter empty.

-Note that, the pre/post- processor scripts do not need to be bash scripts.
+In general, the pre/post- processor scripts do not need to be bash scripts.
 They can be anything command-line executable that satisfies the scripts' interface.
 Run these scripts to get more details on the expected interface and functionality of the pre/post-processing scripts.

 For convenience and the sake of example, we also provide pre-integrated third-party pre/post-processing software that can be invoked by using the `pre_process_nltk.sh` and  `post_process_nltk.sh` scripts.
 Please note that, these have a richer interface than the dummy scripts.
 Run them with no parameters to get more info.
 These two scripts require [python NLTK](http://www.nltk.org/) to be installed.
 At present `pre_process_nltk.sh`, with NLTK installed, supports languages such as: Dutch, Finnish, Greek, Polish, Spanish, Czech, English, French, Italian, Portuguese, Swedish, Danish, Estonian, German, Norwegian, Slovene, and Turkish.
 In case [Stanford Core NLP](http://stanfordnlp.github.io/CoreNLP/download.html) is also installed and the Chinese models jar is present, then `pre_process_nltk.sh` supports Chinese as well.
 Support for post processing, via `post_process_nltk.sh`, is twofold.
 For de-tokenization it is by default ensured for languages such as: English, French, Spanish, Italian, and Czech.
 True-casing is only supported for the languages with provided true-caser models.
 At present we support two true-casing scripts: [`Moses`](https://github.com/moses-smt/mosesdecoder) and [`Truecaser`](https://github.com/nreimers/truecaser).
 Both of these are included in the distribution and are located under: `./scripts/text/truecaser`.
 Note that, the true-caser model training scripts are included in this distribution and are located the corresponding true-casing script folders: